andreciornavei/serverless-build-modules/README.md

 npm install -g serverless-build-modules
 ```

-2 - Run the lib command before run `serverless deploy`
+2 - Run the cli command before run `serverless deploy`

 ```sh
 $ serverless-build-modules --file serverless.yml
 ```

-##### When this command runs, it will merge all serverless.m.yml files into existent serverless.yml files, so keep in mind to just run this command on your CI/CD pipeline, otherelse it will override your original serverless files in development.
+> ##### When this command runs, it will merge all serverless.m.yml files into existent serverless.yml files, so keep in mind to just run this command on your CI/CD pipeline, otherelse it will override your original serverless files in development.

 ---